Hera94/Market-Basket-Analysis-Instacart/README.md

 analytics implements an Apriori Algorithm with the flexibility of changing the algorithm parameters through the dashboard.

 ### Getting Started
-* To clone (download the repository), open Git Bash and run the following commands:
+* To clone (download the repository), open Git Bash (for Windows users), terminal for Linux/Mac users and run the following commands:
 ```
 $ cd DIRECTORY
 example: